 22. Degrees and academic distinctions

-(1) The University shall have power to award to any person after examination and in accordance with the Statutes and regulations such degrees and other academic distinctions as may be constituted by Statute.
+(1) The University has power to award to any person after examination and in accordance with the Statutes and regulations made under section 26 such degrees and other academic distinctions as may be constituted by Statute.

-(2) The University shall have power, without examination, but in accordance with the Statutes and regulations of the University, to admit to degrees or other academic distinctions which the University has power to award, persons who have graduated at any other tertiary institution.
+(2) The University has power, without examination, but in accordance with the Statutes and regulations made under section 26, to admit to degrees or other academic distinctions which the University has power to award, persons who have graduated at any other tertiary institution.

-(3) The University shall have power to admit any person honoris causa to any degree.
+(3) The University has power to admit any person to an honorary degree.

+[Section 22 amended by No. 32 of 2016 s.
+110.]

 23. Vice-Chancellor

 (1) There shall be a Vice-Chancellor of the University who shall be the chief executive officer and academic principal of the University.

-(2) The Vice-Chancellor shall be appointed by the Senate and shall hold office at the pleasure of the Senate on such terms and conditions as the Senate from time to time determines.
+(2) The Vice-Chancellor shall be appointed by the Senate and holds office on such terms and conditions as the Senate from time to time determines.

 [(3) deleted]

-(4) The Vice-Chancellor shall have the powers and duties conferred or imposed upon him by the Statutes and regulations of the University.
+(4) The Vice-Chancellor shall have the powers and duties conferred or imposed upon the Vice-Chancellor by the Statutes and the regulations made under section 26.

-(5) Subject to the Statutes and regulations of the University, the Vice-Chancellor may, by writing under his hand, delegate any function, or any power or duty conferred or imposed upon him, (except this power of delegation) to any member of the academic or other staff of the University, any committee of members of the University, or a person who is a member of the University, or an officer or servant of the University.
+(5) Subject to the Statutes and the regulations made under section 26, the Vice-Chancellor may, in writing, delegate any function, or any power or duty conferred or imposed on the Vice-Chancellor, to any person or committee of persons.

-(6) A delegation under subsection (5) shall be revocable at the pleasure of the Vice-Chancellor and shall not prevent the exercise of any power or function by the Vice-Chancellor.
+[(6) deleted]

 [Section 23 amended by No. 10 of 1998 s.
-54(6).]
+54(6); No. 32 of 2016 s.
+111.]

+Part 4 — By-laws, Statutes and regulations

+[Heading inserted by No. 32 of 2016 s.
+112.]

 24. By-laws

+(1A) In this section —

+authorised person means —

+(a) a police officer; or

+(b) a person authorised under subsection (1B) to be an authorised person for the purposes of the subsection in which the term is used;

+contractor means —

+(a) an individual who works under a contract for services for the University; or

+(b) an employee of a body that provides services to the University under a contract.

+(1B) The Vice-Chancellor may, in writing —

+(a) designate a member of the staff of the University to be an authorised person for the purposes of any or all of subsection (7)(ab), (b) or (bb); and

+(b) authorise a contractor to be an authorised person for the purposes of any or all of subsection (7)(ab), (b) or (bb); and

+(c) revoke a designation or authorisation made under this subsection.

+(1C) A designation or authorisation of a person under subsection (1B) ceases to have effect if —

+(a) the designation or authorisation is revoked; or

+(b) the person ceases to be a member of the staff of the University or a contractor.

 (1) By-laws made under this Act —

 (a) apply only within the boundaries of the University lands;